 Vinyl pools have a liner installed over a frame, while this may be a shorter install period you will have to replace the liners in 7 to 10 years.
 Vinyl pools suffer the major drawback of being susceptible to significant liner damage from poor chemistry over time.
 This will add to the overall cost of the pool in the long run as they’re a non-porous surface that inhibits algae growth, see blog here for more information on Fiberglass v Vinyl.

 Pools come in a large variety of shapes and sizes and picking the one that’s right for you will largely depend on your intended usage and the space you have.
 A long rectangular pool, for instance, is better suited to users who wish to actively swim regularly, whereas a circular or square design may be better suited to those who wish to use their pool as a relaxing backyard spa.

 From the elegant, sophisticated lines of our best-selling Symphony design, to the modern contemporary feel of Federation, and the geometric style of Madeira, whatever your intended usage case, Narellan Pools has a style to match your needs.
 And if you want to break away from the traditional rectangular pool shape, the Princess range offers beautifully smooth, rounded curves to create the idea relaxation space in your yard.
 Check out the full range available here.

 All our designs come with the same convenient tiered entry steps, child safety ledge, and graduated depth.

-Often choosing your pool color can be the hardest decision to make as the color of the water in the pool don’t match the actual fibreglass shells.
-With our range of colors, we have the pool color to suit any style and backyard.
-We recommend asking your local pool builder for images of installed pool colors in different lights.
-You should take into account if the pool is in full sun/shade which will affect the color.
+Often choosing your pool colour can be the hardest decision to make as the colour of the water in the pool don’t match the actual fiberglass shells.
+With our range of colours, we have the pool colour to suit any style and backyard.
+We recommend asking your local pool builder for images of installed pool colours in different lights.
+You should take into account if the pool is in full sun/shade which will affect the colour.
 It is also important to consider what overall look you want and what will suit your furniture and landscaping.